CSC207-2023Y-UofT/course-project-larklink/README.md

 and all classes that implement interfaces implemented all methods in corresponding interfaces appropriately.
 Therefore, all these classes can be used interchangeably with `View` or each corresponding interface without unexpected error.

+**Dependency Inversion Principle (DIP)**: By using interfaces and data transfer object(which is called models here), dependencies between layers could be inverted and therefore, high level classes does not directly depend on lower level classes.
+For example, `UserInteractor` can receive data from users through `UserModel` object and `UserInputBoundary` and interact with database through `UserDBGateway`.
+Hence, `UserInteractor` does not depend on outer layers such as controller and database.
-**Dependency Inversion Principle (DIP)**: The Interactor depends on abstractions (MessageInputBoundary and MessageOutputBoundary) rather than concrete implementations.
-This inversion of dependencies allows for easier swapping of different implementations without affecting the Message Interactor class.
+This inversion of dependencies allows for easier interacting between layers without affecting core business logic in high level.

 ## Design Patterns
 TODO - Mention View Builder Pattern and ???